alxtsg/java-challenge/readme.md

       application.
     - The username can be the employee name.
 A new field can be added to the database to store the hashed password (e.g. hashed by PBKDF2).
+  - Add authorization.
+    - An employee should be able to see his/ her full employee record.
+An employee should not be able to see the salary of another employee.
+    - A role table can be added to specify the role of each employee.
+For example, an employee with manager role can the full employee record of his/ her own department, while an employee with staff role cannot.
   - Add automated testing to test the controller, service, and repository classes.
 - In the Swagger UI: